kirgudkov/rest-api-helper/README.md

 #### `setBodyJSON(data: Record<string, unknown> | Record<string, unknown>[]): Request`

-A shorthand for setting the body as JSON, so you don't have to call `JSON.stringify` yourself.
+A shorthand for setting the body as JSON string, so you don't have to call `JSON.stringify` yourself.

 - `data`: an object or an array of objects